3 easy ways to “solve” mental health

 From a mental healthcare perspective, fewer people cross the illness line to become “clinical cases” who require costly treatment, and incur other costs (unemployment, etc), all of which negatively impact the economy.
 Workplace wellbeing is rightly an economic priority area.

-Public Mental Health prevention approaches give positive returns on investment.
-For example, for each Pound invested in prevention, the return on investment is £2.37 (workplace wellbeing), £5.08 (school based resilience programme), and £1.26 (tackling loneliness in the elderly). $10 is saved in treatment for alcohol or other substance abuse for every $1 spent on prevention (NIDA, 2003).
 There is a compelling business case for investing in population health – it makes human, health, and economic sense.
+A Public Mental Health prevention approach brings impressive returns on investment.
+For example, for each Pound invested in prevention, the return on investment is £2.37 (workplace wellbeing), £5.08 (school-based resilience programme), and £1.26 (tackling loneliness in the elderly). £10 is saved in treatment for alcohol or other substance abuse for every £1 spent on prevention (NIDA, 2003).

 The more people thriving, the greater the opportunity for self-actualization at national level.